vmware-tanzu/tanzu-dev-portal/content/blog/declarative-deployments-kubernetes.md

 * Allows precise control of switching to the new application version

 #### Cons:
-* Requires 2x capacity while both blue and green versions are up
+* Requires twice the capacity while both blue and green versions are up
 * Manual intervention for switching versions

 #### How does it work :